jmarshall7/ThreatHunt-/README.md

-# ThretHunt- Following files  contain list of steps to analyse suspicious event/ threats  in network, system and IT infrastructure
+# ThreatHunting process- Following files  contain list of steps to analyse suspicious event/ threats  in network, system and IT infrastructure